 Wait for Visa to be Issued and Request Date Amendment if Needed

 Visa processing varies greatly from consulate to consulate.
 Regardless of the visa processing, do not let your DS-7002 or DS-2019 expire!
 You must arrive in the U.S. and complete your Student-Intern Check-In no later than 25 days after the begin date on your DS-7002 and DS-2019.
-If you cannot arrive by the given time period, you must communicate your delay to your UMN hosting department and request an amended DS-2019 and DS-7002.
+If you cannot arrive by the given time period, you must communicate your delay to your UMN host department and they will request an amended DS-2019 and DS-7002 for you.

 Importance of Name Consistency